What PlateJoy got right

 What's the best free PlateJoy alternative?

 MealThinker offers a 7-day free trial with no credit card required.
-Unlike PlateJoy's quiz-based approach, MealThinker uses AI conversation to learn your preferences, track your kitchen inventory, and generate personalized meal plans that improve over time.
+Like PlateJoy, MealThinker tracks your kitchen inventory.
+Unlike PlateJoy's quiz-based approach, it uses AI conversation to learn your preferences over time, generate unlimited recipe variety, and adapt to what you have on hand in real time.
 For a full breakdown of how AI meal planning compares to traditional apps, see this comparison.

 Can AI meal planning do what PlateJoy did?

 Yes, and more.
-PlateJoy's core value was personalized weekly meal plans with grocery lists.
-AI meal planners do the same thing but also track your kitchen inventory, learn from ongoing conversations, generate unlimited recipe variety, and adapt in real time.
+PlateJoy's core value was personalized weekly meal plans with grocery lists and pantry tracking.
+AI meal planners build on that foundation with ongoing conversation-based learning, unlimited recipe variety, and real-time adaptation.
 The key differences between AI and traditional meal planning go well beyond what any quiz-based app could offer.

 What about PlateJoy's diabetes prevention program?